wfullmer/vssuq/docs/measurements.rst

 --------

 *  TODO
 *  Error bars on the :math:`t_r` mean values are 95% CIs determined from a *t*-test.
 *  Raw ascii data processed with this simple :download:`octave script <../nbs/measurements/stat_rise_times.m>`
-*  center and random combined corner elminated
+*  center and random combined corner eliminated
 *  level 1 not considered